Ismael99Bueno/poly-physx/README.md

 ## Building and Usage

-1. Install both `premake5` and `make` on your system, as they are required for generating build files and compiling the project respectively.
+1. Ensure you have `premake5` and `make` installed on your system. `premake5` is used to generate the build files, and `make` is used to compile the project.
-2. Create a new project folder for your entry point, which will contain the `main.cpp` file.
-Inside this folder, add a premake5 file that links all necessary libraries and sets the executable kind to `ConsoleApp`.
-3. In the root directory of the repository, create another premake5 file.
-This file should define the workspace, include all dependency projects, and specify the various distributions for the project.
+2. Create your own repository and include the current project as a git submodule (or at least download it into the repository).
+3. Run the `fetch_dependencies.py` script located in the `scripts` folder to automatically add all the dependencies as git submodules.
+4. Create an entry point project with a `premake5` file, where the `main.cpp` will be located.
+Link all libraries and specify the kind of the executable as `ConsoleApp`.
+Don't forget to specify the different configurations for the project.
+5. Create a `premake5` file at the root of the repository describing the `premake` workspace and including all dependency projects.
-4. To compile the entire project, run the `make` command in the terminal.
-If you wish to build a specific distribution, use the command `make config=the_distribution`.
+6. Build the entire project by running the `make` command in your terminal.
+You can specify the configuration by using `make config=the_configuration`.
-5. To use poly-physx, simply include the `engine.hpp` header in your project.
+7. To use poly-physx, simply include the `engine.hpp` header in your project.
 This is typically the only necessary header to include.

 For more information on how to use poly-physx, please refer to the documentation.